glutanimate/memobeam/README.md

 > Beam Anki decks right into your brain!

-MemoBeam is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
-I allows users to directly transmit flashcards into their brain.
+MemoBeam is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows users to directly transmit flashcards into their brain.
 Don't believe me?
-[Here's the science behind it](https://raw.githubusercontent.com/glutanimate/memobeam/master/screenshots/science.png)!
+[Here's the science behind it](https://github.com/glutanimate/memobeam/blob/master/screenshots/science.png)!

 ### Table of Contents <!-- omit in toc -->